HaydenFaulkner/Attributes_SVO_Video_Captioning/experiments/README.md

 <h2>Detailed</h2>
 <h3><code><a href="default">default</a></code></h3>
-The default as in paper, MSVD is just a lil bit worse than the paper results, unsure why
+Trying to replicate the paper results, mine come out a little worse, unsure why.

 To train MSVD:
 <pre>